Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Background

 Provided the time-integration is done using a symplectic/time-reversible method \citep[see e.g. ][]{sanzSerna_Calvo,Leimkuhler:2004}, the accept probability of the MH step takes a particularly simple form.
 However, symplectic numerical methods for (\ref{eq:ham_eq_1},\ref{eq:ham_eq_2}) are necessarily implicit, with each integration step requiring the iterative solution of a set of $D$ non-linear equations involving the $\mathbf{q}$-gradient of the Hamiltonian (\ref{eq:hamiltonian}).
 Further, to ensure stability and convergence of these iterative processes, it is typically necessary to use very short/many time-integration steps in each transition.
 Consequently, unless special structures in the model may be exploited \citep[see e.g. ][]{NIPS2014_5591,doi:10.1080/10618600.2019.1584901}, RMHMC may be very computationally demanding in practice for general model.
+It is also worth mentioning that MH adjustment mechanisms for RMHMC-like methods may be implemented with explicit time-reversible (but not volume preserving/symplectic) integrators, but this in general leads to highly nontrivial calculations for the accept probability \citep[see e.g. ][]{doi:10.1080/10618600.2014.902764}.